SamueleSoraggi/HMMploidy/README.md

 ### Input

-* the file `names.filelist`, that contains the prefix of each `.mpileup.gz` file (that is, the name of each file excluding the `.mpileup.gz` extension), for example:
+* the file `names.filelist`, that contains the prefix of each `.mpileup.gz` file (that is, the name of each file including the `.mpileup.gz` extension), for example:

 ```
-file1
+file1.mpileup.gz
-file2
+file2.mpileup.gz
-file3
+file3.mpileup.gz
 ```
 for the files `file1.mpileup.gz, file2.mpileup.gz, file3.mpileup.gz`.
 * `-o` or `--outFolder`: Output folder.
 Default: the folder of each input files